*Please Note: Old Ferry House has been updated, more images to follow soon!*

 This stone built house has a rich history, as it was once a drover's inn, and the old pier here at one time provided the main crossing point to the mainland.
 Guests can make use of the pier for fishing on a high tide and children love to explore the rock pools below.

 Entering the house, the porch leads through to the dining area and kitchen with a newly laid wooden floor.
 Throughout, there is a homely feel to the house with some lovely pictures, ornaments and furnishings to complement the seaside setting.
 There's a small sitting room on the ground floor with windows on three sides, comfortable seating and a cosy wood burning stove.
-Also on the ground floor there is a corridor leading to the back of the house where there is a walk in storage room, utility room with washing machine and dryer, and a double bedroom with ensuite bathroom.
+Also on the ground floor there is a corridor leading to the back of the house where there is a walk in storage room, utility room with washing machine and dryer, and a bathroom.

 The land around Old Ferry House is renowned for its wildlife and is partly designated as a Site of Special Scientific Interest.
 White tailed sea eagles, hen harriers and short-eared owls are some of the birds to look out for; and red deer often roam the flats close to the house alongside the highland cattle.
 You can walk along the coast in either direction whilst looking out for otters, porpoises and dolphins.

 Grasspoint is also home to Grasspoint Cottage, the only other property within sight, sleeping two.
 This little crofter's cottage can be hired in conjunction with the main house, but they are far enough apart so guests enjoy privacy.

 Living Rooms: Main living room on ground floor.

 Bedrooms: Two doubles (with king sized beds on first floor); one twin bedroom (on the first floor) and two further attic twin rooms with coombed ceilings on the third floor (smaller rooms - great for children).